nf1s/media_asset_manager/README.md

 WATCH_DIR="/path/to/dir" # add path to the directory you need to watch (make sure that the app has access to that dir)
 ```

-### How does it work?

-Unfortunately, the whole solution could not be dockerized,
-problem was the shared directory between docker cluster and the host fires different events than
-the host machine
-e.g
-* watcher running on host machine watch the shared directory on the host site.
-* watcher running in docker container watch the shared directory in the docker cluster.

-if file is moved/renamed on Host, it fires on_delete and then on_create on docker cluster

-this is why I created the run script (never needed that with docker-compose)

-However, postgres is dockerized

 ### Install dependencies (locally)

 ```